dCache/dcache/docs/TheBook/src/main/markdown/config-gplazma.md

 userinfo endpoint.  dCache will cache the response.
 This behaviour may be adjusted.

+Please note that the OIDC plugin uses Java's built-in trust store to verify the certificate presented by the issuer when making TLS-encrypted HTTP requests (https://...).
+Most issuers use certificates issued by a CA/B-accredited certificate authority, and most distributions of Java provide CA/B as a default list of trusted certificate authorities.

 ##### Obtaining OIDC information

 The access token represents a logged in user; however, dCache needs to